-- (1) A vehicle shall be operated: - (a) on a manoeuvring area only as authorized by the aerodrome control tower; and - (b) on an apron only as authorized by the appropriate designated authority. - Note 1.
-Guidance on aerodrome vehicle operations is contained in the Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476).

-- Note 2.
-It is intended that roads located on the movement area be restricted to the Exclusive use of aerodrome personnel and other authorized persons, and that access to the public buildings by an unauthorized person will not require use of such roads. - (2) The driver of a vehicle on the movement area shall comply with all mandatory instructions conveyed by markings and signs unless otherwise authorized by: - (a) the aerodrome control tower when on the manoeuvring area; or - (b) the appropriate designated authority when on the apron. - (3) The driver of a vehicle on the movement area shall comply with all mandatory instructions conveyed by lights. - (4) The driver of a vehicle on the movement area shall be appropriately trained for the tasks to be performed and shall comply with the instructions issued by: - (a) the aerodrome control tower, when on the manoeuvring area; and - (b) the appropriate designated authority, when on the apron. - (5) The driver of a radio-equipped vehicle shall establish satisfactory two-way radio communication with the aerodrome control tower before entering the manoeuvring area and with the appropriate designated authority before entering the apron.
+- (1) A vehicle shall be operated: - (a) on a manoeuvring area only as authorized by the aerodrome control tower; and - (b) on an apron only as authorized by the appropriate designated authority. - Note 1.- Procedures on the establishment of an airside driver permit (ADP) scheme and vehicle/equipment safety requirements, including detailed personnel training, are specified in the PANS-Aerodromes (Doc 9981), Part II, Chapter 9. - Note 2.
+Guidance on aerodrome vehicle operations is contained in the Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476). - Note 3.
+It is intended that roads located on the movement area be restricted to the Exclusive use of aerodrome personnel and other authorized persons, and that access to the public buildings by an unauthorized person will not require use of such roads. - (2) The driver of a vehicle on the movement area shall comply with all mandatory instructions conveyed by markings and signs unless otherwise authorized by: - (a) the aerodrome control tower when on the manoeuvring area; or - (b) the appropriate designated authority when on the apron. - (3) The driver of a vehicle on the movement area shall comply with all mandatory instructions conveyed by lights. - (4) The driver of a vehicle on the movement area shall be appropriately trained for the tasks to be performed and shall comply with the instructions issued by: - (a) the aerodrome control tower, when on the manoeuvring area; and - (b) the appropriate designated authority, when on the apron. - (5) The driver of a radio equipped vehicle shall establish satisfactory two-way radio communication with the aerodrome control tower before entering the manoeuvring area and with the appropriate designated authority before entering the apron.
 The driver shall maintain a continuous listening watch on the assigned frequency when on the movement area.